 Cuba, it seems to me, is even more of a metaphor, especially in the United States.
 But rather than race and religion, it has become a cheap punching bag for all our emotional and political baggage related to liberty and entrepreneurialism on the one hand and fraternity and equality on the other.
 We just can’t seem to treat it as a place with people who create culture.

 One of the very few people I’ve met who does seem capable of discussing Cuba as a cultural geography is David Iaconangelo, who for the past two years has been quietly working away at translating modern Cuban short fiction into English.
-While heavyweight American intellectuals cite dissident Yoaní Sanchez as if she were the modern incarnation of Václav Havel, David has been observing what I find to be a much more interesting and dare I say authentic trend: a culture of creative independence taking shape among young writers who gain unmediated access to each other’s work through the Cuban blogosphere.
+While heavyweight American intellectuals cite dissident Yoaní Sanchez as if she were the modern incarnation of Václav Havel, David has been observing a more interesting trend: a culture of creative independence taking shape among young writers who gain unmediated access to each other’s work through the Cuban blogosphere.

 David and I planned to meet at Cafe La Habana to discuss fairy tales.
 Okay, maybe that’s a bit of an exaggeration, but David has lately taken to reading Latin American fairy tales and I recently finished Borges’ Manual of Fantastic Zoology, a whimsical index of mythical creatures that never seem to leave the collective imagination at peace.
-Instead, as has been happening more frequently now that Mexico City is becoming less of an urban monster and more of a home, we ran into some friends.
+Instead, we ran into some friends.
 Inevitably we began discussing Cuba and inevitably it transformed into a metaphor.

 USINT is always looking for human interest stories and other news that shatters the myth of Cuban medical prowess, which has become a key feature of the regime’s foreign policy and its self-congratulatory propaganda.